 Our foreign exchange market risk exposure is concentrated in our invested assets, insurance reserves and shareholders' equity denominated in foreign currencies.
 Cash flows from our foreign operations are the primary source of funds for the purchase of investments denominated in foreign currencies.
 Travelers purchases these investments primarily to fund insurance reserves and other liabilities denominated in the same currency, effectively reducing its foreign currency exchange rate exposure.
-Invested assets denominated in the Canadian dollar comprised approximately 4.1% and 4.4% of the total invested assets at December 31, 2018 and 2017, respectively.
-Invested assets denominated in the British Pound Sterling comprised approximately 1.9% and 2.0% of total invested assets at December 31, 2018 and 2017, respectively.
-Invested assets denominated in other currencies at December 31, 2018 and 2017 were not material.
+Invested assets denominated in the Canadian dollar comprised approximately 4.2% and 4.1% of the total invested assets at December 31, 2019 and 2018, respectively.
+Invested assets denominated in the British Pound Sterling comprised approximately 1.7% and 1.9% of total invested assets at December 31, 2019 and 2018, respectively.
+Invested assets denominated in other currencies at December 31, 2019 and 2018 were not material.

+There were no significant changes in our primary market risk exposures or in how those exposures were managed for the year ended December 31, 2019 compared to the year ended December 31, 2018.
 Travelers does not currently anticipate significant changes in its primary market risk exposures or in how those exposures are managed in future reporting periods based upon what is known or expected to be in effect in future reporting periods.